-- Level 1 Valuations based on unadjusted quoted prices in active markets for identical assets or liabilities that the Company has the ability to access. - Level 2 Valuations based on quoted prices for similar assets or liabilities in active markets, quoted prices for identical or similar assets or liabilities in markets that are not active, and models for which all significant inputs are observable, either directly or indirectly. - Level 3 Valuations based on inputs that are unobservable and significant to the overall fair value measurement.
+- Level 1 Valuations based on unadjusted quoted prices in active markets for identical assets or liabilities that the Company has the ability to access. - Level 2 Valuations based on quoted prices for similar assets or liabilities in active markets, quoted prices for identical or similar assets or liabilities in markets that are not active, and models for which all significant inputs are observable, either directly or indirectly.

+Level 3 - Valuations based on inputs that are unobservable and significant to the overall fair value measurement.

-At March 31, 2020 the Company had cash equivalents including money market funds and U.S. Treasury securities and at December 31, 2019, the Company had cash equivalents including money market funds, whose value is based on quoted market prices.
-At March 31, 2020 and December 31, 2019, the Company had short term investments, including U.S. Treasury securities, whose value is based on quoted market prices.
+At September 30, 2020 and December 31, 2019, the Company had cash equivalents including money market funds, whose value is based on quoted market prices.
+At September 30, 2020 and December 31, 2019, the Company had short term investments, including U.S. Treasury securities, whose value is based on quoted market prices.
 Accordingly, these securities are classified as Level 1.

-At March 31, 2020 and December 31, 2019, the Company had short-term investments, including commercial paper and corporate bonds.
+At September 30, 2020 and December 31, 2019, the Company had short-term investments, including commercial paper and corporate bonds.
 As quoted prices are not available for these securities, they are valued using independent pricing models or other model-based valuation techniques such as the present value of future cash flows, adjusted for the security's credit rating, prepayment assumptions and other factors such as credit loss assumptions.
 Accordingly, these securities are classified as Level 2.